mlflow/mlflow-torchserve/examples/cifar10/README.md

 To perform prediction, run the following script

-`python predict.py`
+`python inference.py`

 The prediction results will be printed in the console.

+to save the inference output in file run the following command

+`python inference.py --output_file_path prediction_result.json`

 Following are the arguments which can be passed to predict_deployment script

 1. deployment name - `--deployment_name"`
 2. input file path - `--input_file_path`

-For example, to perform prediction on the second deployment which we created.
-Run the following command

-`python predict.py --deployment_name cifar_test --input_file_path test_data/kitten.png`
+3. path to write the result - `--output_file_path`